Koopman Spectrum Nonlinear Regulators and Efficient Online Learning: Acknowledgments

 \section{Acknowledgments}

+We thank the constructive comments by anonymous reviewers for improving this work.
 Motoya Ohnishi thanks Colin Summers for instructions on Lyceum.
 Kendall Lowrey and Motoya Ohnishi thank Emanuel Todorov for valuable discussions and Roboti LLC for computational supports.
 This work of Motoya Ohnishi, Isao Ishikawa, Masahiro Ikeda, and Yoshinobu Kawahara was supported by JST CREST Grant Number JPMJCR1913, including AIP challenge program, Japan.
 Also, Motoya Ohnishi is supported in part by Funai Overseas Fellowship.
 Sham Kakade acknowledges funding from the ONR award N00014-18-1-2247.